Are you interested in saving money on the items you're already buying?

 Once you have mastered these steps and have grown comfortable with your own couponing style, it should be easy to move on to additional stores and sources.

 Just take your time, enjoy yourself, and think about all the money you can save with the right approach.

 Be sure to also weigh the pros and cons of brand loyalty.
 Being locked-in on a specific brand often will make you miss out on deals for similar products.

 Pay attention to size restrictions on the offers you find.
 If you are able to save the same amount of money on an item of any size, you may come across opportunities to purchase smaller-size items for next to nothing.

-On any FIVE Kellogg's® Cereals
+on any TWO Kellogg's® Frosted Mini-Wheats® Cereals